 This web site will give you some insight into how we are setting about achieving that aim and the way in which we try to maintain a creative balance between the two.

 D. CatherineD.
 Catherine is usually known as Digitalnun.
-She read history at Cambridge, did Ph.D. research in Spain and then spent a few years in banking before entering Stanbrook in 1981.
+She read history at Cambridge, did Ph.D. research in Spain, then spent a few years in banking before entering Stanbrook in 1981.
 This totally non-technical background probably explains why she loves designing web sites and playing with bits of code and various gadgets.
 At Stanbrook she was a jill-of-all-trades: poultry-keeper, cook, and cellarer (bursar).
 For some years she was in charge of Stanbrook Abbey Press where she revived some old skills, such as printing on handmade paper, and introduced some new ones such as electronic publishing.
 In between times she saw to the refurbishment of the printing room, translated the Rule of St Benedict (she was a member of Regulae Benedicti Studia), taught herself Hebrew and made gallons of wine.
-She is a keen gardener and is rumoured to write poetry in secret, as well as contributing a weekly column to "The Universe".
+She is a keen gardener and for many years contributed a weekly column to 'The Universe' newspaper.
 She has been prioress since 2004.

 D. LucyD.
 Lucy is known, not entirely ironically, as Quietnun.
 She was born in Edinburgh and read biochemistry at St Andrew's.
 However, she abandoned research in order to teach, first in the Highlands, then in London.
 An adult convert to Catholicism, she spent a year as a volunteer with the Sisters of Our Lady of Grace and Compassion.
 She entered Stanbrook in 1983 and served in various capacities, including assistant novice mistress and subprioress.
 Her many years as infirmarian have made her suspicious of all but obvious illnesses, but she is kind to animals, including the monastery dog, although she says she prefers cats.
 Her scientific background makes her take a keen interest in all things technical and she can always be relied upon to read the manual.
 Over the years she has developed a special ministry to clergy of all denominations.
 She is now novice mistress and domestic bursar.